pajlau/website-temp/README.md

 The project itself is the project requested from me for college.
 You can take it, modify it, and use it for your own college project if you want.
 I don't really care about rights and credits, but if your teacher/professor doesn't care you can credit me as the original author/idea giver.
 Thanks!

 ## Couple exceptions:
 **If the code will be used publicly, shared publicly at any point.
-You are required to attach the copyright notice.**
+You are required to attach the copyright notice as stated in the MIT License.**

 ## Translations:
 I'm not going to translate all the comments and/or other things called in polish language, since it's just a college project for someone else.
 If you are willing to translate, submit a pull request.